mgcruz024/fred-gdp/README.md

 <img src="Screenshots/mase.png" width="175" height="60" />

 ## Notes
-Personal API key voided in code.
+Personal API key omitted in code.

 Retrieve a personal key from https://fred.stlouisfed.org/ to perform GDP forecasts with this model.